department-of-veterans-affairs/va.gov-team/products/education-careers/stem/design/22-1995-stem-content-doc.md

 { if YES, and not Post-9/11 or Fry, display INFO ALERT and Undergrad STEM question }

 { INFO Alert text }
-**You may not be eligible**

 The Rogers STEM Scholarship is for Post-9/11 GI Bill and Fry Scholarship recipients.

-If you have not received benefits from either of these programs, you may be denied if you choose to apply.
+You selected <edu benefit>.
+You’ll only be considered for the STEM scholarship if you also have Chapter 33 benefits.

 { end INFO Alert text }

- Are you enrolled in an undergraduate STEM degree program?(*Required)
+ Are you enrolled in an undergraduate STEM degree program? (*Required)

 - Yes
 - No